“The Village Schoolmaster” by Oliver Goldsmith

 24. “That one small head could carry all he knew.”

-He concludes that the villagers wondered how one man could possess so much knowledge.
+👉 He concludes that the villagers were amazed that one person could possess so much knowledge.

 3. Stanza-wise paraphrasing of the poem “The Village Schoolmaster” by Oliver Goldsmith in a paragraph: